UniversityPhysics/VP01a_the_sparrow/README.md

 t=0
 sparrow.velocity=vec(3.0,0,0)

-while t<3:
+while t<2:
   rate(1.0/delta_t) #slow the execution of the loop down so it runs every delta_t seconds sparrow.pos=sparrow.pos + sparrow.velocity * delta_t
   t=t+delta_t
   print(t,sparrow.pos)
 ```

-Experiment with the loop to stop the animation when the sparrow is closest to the birdhouse.
+Get the sparrow to the birdhouse: experiment with the loop to stop the animation when the sparrow is closest to the birdhouse.

 Checkpoint 4